Chest Workout at Home – No Bench Required

 I don’t like one of the exercises in the workout.
 Can I do something else instead?

-Exercising at home with nothing but a pair of dumbbells means your exercise choices are quite limited.
+Exercising at home with nothing but a pair of dumbbells, even adjustable dumbbells, means that your exercise choices are quite limited.

-In contrast, if you work out in a gym or at least have access to a bench, your exercise library will be bigger.
+In contrast, if you work out in a weight room or at least have access to a bench, your exercise library will be bigger.

 Because of this, you may find it hard to come up with alternatives to any of the exercises you don’t enjoy or cannot do.